AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

    Go to the **[!UICONTROL Attribution Settings]** in [!DNL Marketo Measure] Apps; the custom stages will appear here in the attribution table.
 The attribution table displays all of the [!DNL Marketo Measure] attribution models, and the attribution weighting of each model.
 The attribution percentages of the first five models are fixed and cannot be changed.

    In the far right column labeled "**[!UICONTROL Custom]**," you can set the percentage weighting for each stage in your custom attribution model.
-Input the values for each stage under the Custom column.
-Then **[!UICONTROL Save and Reprocess]** once complete.
+Enter the values for each stage under the Custom column and click **[!UICONTROL Save and Reprocess]** when complete.

    To the left of the _Custom_ column is the **[!DNL Marketo Measure] Machine Learning model**.
 The Machine Learning model calculates attribution weighting based on the relative importance to winning a deal depending on what happened at each custom stage.
 For more information about the Machine Learning model, refer to [Machine Learning Model FAQ](/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md).